 its assessment of recommendations of other reputable organisations and individuals who undertake similar research and evaluation to that described at (i) above; or

 Supporters can select a Fund or Funds to which they wish their Donation to be allocated in support of Recommended Fund Recipients.
 CEA makes an onward grant to a Recommended Fund Recipient using Donations allocated to the relevant Fund following a CEA approved Fund Manager Recommendation.
 Each Fund Manager will have different criteria for determining how and when they make Fund Manager Recommendations and the Website should be consulted for further information on this.
 Fund monies remain with CEA until the relevant Fund Manager makes a Fund Manager Recommendation.
 Once a Fund Manager recommendation is made CEA’s trustees must approve the relevant Fund Manager Recommendation before CEA makes a grant of the Fund money to the relevant Recommended Fund Recipient.
-The current Funds established by CEA are the ‘Global Health and Development Fund’, the ‘Animal Welfare Fund’, the ‘Long-Term Future Fund’ and the ‘Effective Altruism Community Fund’, though the funds may change or expand over time.
+The current Funds established by CEA are the ‘Global Health and Development Fund’, the ‘Animal Welfare Fund’, the ‘Long-Term Future Fund’ and the ‘Effective Altruism Infrastructure Fund’, though the funds may change or expand over time.
 Further information regarding the Funds is available at https://app.effectivealtruism.org/funds.

 The services provided by CEA include the choosing of Eligible Charities to support, considering and approving (where appropriate) Fund Manager Recommendations, processing Donations, managing the collection of Gift Aid from HMRC and making grants to Eligible Charities or Recommended Fund Recipients (in the case of Recommended Fund Recipients in accordance with approved Fund Manager Recommendations).